 The amount of lean mass you have decreases with age and this can cause your basal metabolic rate — the number of calories your body burns to do basic functions — to decrease.
 Research also shows this loss of lean mass happens during menopause, aging aside.

-Women can also become insulin resistant as they age, which can cause weight gain, especially around the belly, as well as type 2 diabetes.
+Women can also become insulin resistant as they age, which can cause type 2 diabetes and weight gain, especially around the belly.

-Older adults may also find it harder to get the sleep they need, which can cause sleep loss and weight gain this way.
+Older adults may also find it harder to get the sleep they need, which can cause sleep loss and weight gain.

 While many studies show menopause causes you to gain fat independently of age, it is hard to fully control for the effects of aging.

 And speaking of things we can’t control, gaining abdominal fat during menopause may also come down to genetics.
-If you have family members who carry more fat in this area, you’re more likely to as well.
+If you have family members who carry more fat in the belly area, you’re more likely to as well — thanks, Mom.

 Plus, there’s the simple fact that when you’re stressed, you’re more likely to reach for comfort foods and choose Netflix over the gym.